UKP-SQuARE/square-core/README.md

 `cd square`
 `docker-compose up  --build`

-## Basic Workflow with pretrained skill
+## :sparkles: Basic Workflow with a pretrained skill
-1. Launch demo app
+1. Launch demo app, which hasn't had any skills registerd so you can't ask question yet.
-2. Create a sample skill and launch
+2. Create a sample skill and deploy it
-3. Register your sample skill
+3. Register your sample skill on SQUARE
-4. Choose your sample skill to answer the question
+4. Choose the skill you have just created sample to answer questions

 ## :computer: For developers
 ### Developing SQUARE-CORE